Muyun2023/Delivery-Manager-/README.md

 - Generics/Collections/Iterators

 Data structure used:
-- Lists
-- Stacks
-- Queues/Priority Queues
+- Lists, Stacks, Queues/Priority Queues, Set/MapsGraph
-- Set/Maps
-- Graph

 Other tools used:
 - Git and GitHub